elunna/nerfhack-changelog/README.md

 * Rabid monsters cannot quaff potions.
 * Rabid monsters cannot be tamed.
 * If a tame pet becomes rabid, it immediately loses its tameness and becomes hostile.
+* If a monster that could berserk becomes rabid, it also goes berserk.
 * Rabid monsters grant a little extra XP when killed.

 Effect of being rabid on the player: